 Implementation of policies that promote new scholarly communication models

 Outreach to university administration and faculty to promote new models of Scholarly Communication such as open access publishing, electronic theses and dissertations, and institutional repositories

 Nominations are open to individuals or groups from Texas academic libraries as well as institutions or groups in partnerships with Texas academic libraries.
 Individuals nominated for this award must have been employed by an academic library at the time the work was created.
 Self-nominations are accepted.

-Award recipients will receive one complimentary registration per group/awardee for the 2017 Texas Conference on Digital Libraries (TCDL) in Austin, date (TBD), and be honored at the TCDL Conference Reception.
+Award recipients will receive one complimentary registration per group/awardee for the 2017 Texas Conference on Digital Libraries (TCDL) in Austin, May 23-25, and be honored at the TCDL Conference Reception.

 The 2016 TDL Awards Committee will review nominations for the Scholarly Communications Award based on the following three areas:

 - Clarity and organization of application

 Nominations should be between 500 – 1,500 words, not including any supporting documentation.

 Nominations for the 2017 TDL Awards are now closed.
 If you have any questions, please contact the TDL (firstname.lastname@example.org).